 The power of questions in Coaching is undisputed.
 If we have to summarize what coaching is all about, then we say it’s about a conversation that creates insights and shifts in the coachee.
 This then leads to a change in behavior and action that problems them closer to their desired goal.
 How does this really happen?
 Largely due to the questions that are laid out by the Coach during the coaching conversation.
 This is the reason why most centers offering business coaching India are now focusing on powerful and incisive questions in their sessions.

 So what are questions and what do they do?
 The literal meaning of Question is” an interrogative expression often used to test knowledge”.
 But a question is really more than that isn’t it?
 It’s not about interrogation or pinning someone down.
 Perhaps the other dictionary meaning is more relevant.
 That is “inquiry”.
-A question, therefore, is an act of finding out your thoughts, your viewpoints, your lens- in other words, it’s about your interpretation and understanding of the subject being discussed.
-A question is an invitation for new thought, reflection, action, change, creation, decision-making, discovery and perhaps many more areas!
+A question, therefore, is an act of finding out your thoughts, your viewpoints, and your lens- in other words, it’s about your interpretation and understanding of the subject being discussed.
+A question is an invitation for new thought, reflection, action, change, creation, decision-making, discovery, and perhaps many more areas!

 Business coach build questions that enable the exploration of thinking and viewpoints of another person/persons in other to enrich the conversation to see the unseen-explore the unexplored.
 I really like the way Marilee Goldberg Adams has put it “An unasked question is a door unopened.”
 So questions and the conversation that follows is all about opening new vistas in our thinking and seeing that were earlier just not visible to us.
 If the question had not been asked, this new insight would not have been available at all.
 That really is the power of questions.
 ICF and the coaching world have clearly understood this and that’s why it’s ICF Core Competency No 6: Powerful Questioning.
 Powerful questioning is the ability to ask questions that reveal the information needed for maximum benefit to the coaching relationship and the client.
 In all coaching training sessions that I have attended and been coached on, the maximum time is spent on the art of asking the right question at the right time.
 Our coaches and teachers have reemphasized the importance of this.